 As we imagine this scene, perhaps we see chaos, mayhem, people pushing and pulling at each other, screaming and shouting.
-There is manipulation and bribery afoot; a good man is about to be killed as a public spectacle; and the laws of the land stand in silence.
+There is manipulation and bribery afoot; a good man is about to be killed as a public spectacle, and the laws of the land stand in silence.
 Perhaps this scene seems far removed-something we may glimpse in the news, something that happens in faraway countries under foreign governments.
+Perhaps, too, it is something we know well.
+Perhaps we've experienced this kind of injustice in our own lives.